SoftwareHeritage/swh-web/docs/uri-scheme-identifiers.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A subset of Software Heritage objects (contents, directories, releases and revisions) can be browsed using :ref:`SWHIDs <persistent-identifiers>`.
+A subset of Software Heritage objects (contents, directories, releases and revisions) can be browsed using :ref:`persistent-identifiers`.
 Those identifiers are guaranteed to remain stable (persistent) over time.

-.. http:get:: /(swh_id)/
+.. http:get:: /(swhid)/

-    End point to browse Software Heritage objects using their persistent identifiers.
+    Endpoint to browse Software Heritage objects using their SWHIDs.
     A redirection to the adequate HTML view will be performed when reaching it.

-    :param string swh_id: a persistent identifier for a Software Heritage object, or SWHID (see :ref:`persistent identifiers
-        <persistent-identifiers>` to learn more about its syntax)
+    :param string swhid: a SoftWare Heritage persistent IDentifier object, or SWHID (see :ref:`persistent-identifiers` to learn more about its syntax)
     :resheader Location: the redirection URL for browsing the Software Heritage object associated to the provided identifier
     :statuscode 302: no error